U-Conn recruit KK Arnold and Germantown hitting their stride | Racine County Eye

-The Warhawks are led by junior K.K.
-Arnold, who averages 24 points per game and has committed to Division 1 college powerhouse U-Conn.
-The junior has scored in double figures in all but one game this season including a season high 33 points in a road game against DePere.
+The Warhawks are led by junior Kamorea “KK” Arnold, who averages 24 points per game and has committed to Division 1 college powerhouse U-Conn.
+The junior has scored in double figures in all but one game this season including a season-high 33 points in a road game against DePere.

-“KK brings a selflessness that very few elite players possess.
-She is genuinely concerned about the success of the team above all else,” Stuve said of his U-Conn recruit .”She looks for the best play every trip down the floor and always looks to get her teammates involved in the game.”

 Stuve is proud that he gets to coach a U-Conn recruit and says that Arnold has improved every step of her high school career so far.
 He adds that she is a level three scorer and can present a matchup nightmare for any team.